valgidzi/radio-lovelace/README.md

 **Questions:**
 - How will you track whether or not a track is a favorite?
 Where will this state live?
+- Will you need to switch a functional component to a classical component?
 - What event should you listen for?
   - Hint: it's not `onClick`.
 Check the warning in the console.
 - Draw a diagram of the flow of rendering and callbacks in your app so far, similar to the one we drew in class.